Uncovering Implicit Bias in Large Language Models with Concept Learning Dataset: Methodology

 \subsection{Models}

-We ran experiments on two LLM families: OLMo 2 \citep{OLMo20242O2} from Allen Institute for AI (Ai2) and Qwen3 \citep{Yang2025Qwen3TR} from Alibaba research.
-During testing, the instruction-tuned versions (if available) of the models and default Huggingface chat templates were used.
+We ran experiments on two LLM families that are fully open-source: OLMo 2 \citep{OLMo20242O2} from Allen Institute for AI (Ai2) and K2 \citep{k2-llm} from LLM360.
 OLMo 2 is a family of fully open language models that achieve competitive performance on various benchmarks when compared to other open-weight models.
-Qwen3 is an open-weight model (family) that achieves state-of-the-art performance on many benchmarks at the time of its announcement.
+K2-65B is a fully open model that outperforms Llama-2-70B \citep{Touvron2023Llama2O} on most benchmarks while using less compute.
+We chose models that are fully open (open model weights, model checkpoints, and exact training data) so that our experiments will have better reproducibility; having full access to the model training data will also make explaining model behaviors from training data possible in future work.